DistributedSystemsGroup/zoe/README.md

 [zoe-docker-images](https://github.com/DistributedSystemsGroup/zoe-docker-images) repository can help you populate the registry bypassing the Hub.

-The images are quite standard and can be used also without Zoe, for examples on how to do that, see the `scripts/start_cluster.sh` script.
+The images are quite standard and can be used also without Zoe.
+Examples on how to do that, are available in the `scripts/start_cluster.sh` script.

-### Apache configuration
+### Apache Web Server configuration

-Zoe generates dynamically proxy entries to let users access to the various web interfaces contained in the Spark containers.
+Zoe dynamically generates proxy entries to let users access the various web interfaces available for Apache Spark.
-To do this, it needs to be able to reload Apache and to write to a configuration file included in the VirtualHost directive.
+To do this, it needs to be able to reload the server and write to a configuration file included in the VirtualHost directive.

 Here is an example configuration for a virtual host:
 ```